1806

 In the EMBRACE trial the reduction in exacerbations with six months of macrolide treatment was also significant.

-Brensocatib an oral, selective. competitive and reversible inhibitor of DPP-1 inhibits neutrophils serine protease activity, and and in a phase 2 randomized controlled trial resulted in improvement in bronchiectasis clinical symptoms in a 24 week trial.
+Brensocatib an oral, selective. competitive and reversible inhibitor of DPP-1 inhibits neutrophils serine protease activity, and and in a randomized controlled trial resulted in improvement in bronchiectasis clinical symptoms and a lower annualized rate of pulmonary exacerbations, and decline in FEV than placebo.

 Goals of treatment include: symptom reduction and improvement in quality of life, preservation of lung function, and reduction in morbidity and mortality.

-Treatment of the underlying disorders to prevent disease progression and potentially reverse bronchiectasis is required for diseases such as cystic fibrosis, immunoglobulin deficiencies, allergic bronchopulmonary aspergillosis, and gastroesophageal reflux disease.
+Treatment of the underlying disorders to prevent disease progression and potentially reverse bronchiectasis is required for diseases such as cystic fibrosis, immunoglobulin deficiencies, allergic bronchopulmonary aspergillosis, gastroesophageal reflux disease, alpha-one plasma concentrates with anttrypsin deficiency.

 Management includes airway clearance therapies including nonpharmacologic strategies, mucoactive treatments, pulmonary rehabilitation and exercise aimed to mobilize secretions to reduce cough and dyspnea and prevent further the airway damage.